WeAreSeismica/seismica-sce/README.md

 - manually link figure files at the right sizes, adjust placement of automated \includegraphics as needed
     - pandoc does not extract image files from word so they will need to be uploaded separately
-- manually adjust for extra bits of inline citations (in red), in line citations for multiple papers by the same authors (hopefully in red), and year-only citations (in red)
+- manually adjust for any citations that we couldn't parse (should be in red)
 - add extra hyphenation rules for words latex doesn't know if columns are overfull
 - manually add some header metadata eg. volume, doi, editor, dates
 - look at junk file and manually reformat/place tables in text where they belong (because I do not understand longtable)